 - If the unit becomes uninhabitable.

-- In case of landlord harassment.
+- In case of landlord harassment or violation of basic tenant rights.

 - If a tenant becomes a domestic violence victim.